 Spend your summer learning Spanish in Salamanca and exploring the beautiful city with your new international friends.

-Learn Spanish through full immersion with Greenheart Travel’s teen summer language camp in Salamanca, Spain.
+Live with a host family and learn Spanish through full immersion with Greenheart Travel’s teen summer language camp in Salamanca, Spain.
 Spaniards call Salamanca “La Dorada,” the Golden City, because of the golden hue cast by the centuries-old limestone buildings.
 This city is also world-famous for being one of Europe’s oldest university towns.
-Students from Spain as well as all over the world still congregate in the Golden City, speaking Castilian, the “purest” Spanish.
+Students from Spain and all over the world still congregate in the Golden City, speaking Castilian, the signature Spanish style of Spain.